Have you got questions about applying to and working at EY? You’re likely to find your answers here.

 Click on the link to access your profile and at the login page click ‘Forgotten password.’
 Follow the prompts and you'll receive an email with the next steps.

 You’ll need to log back into your account and take the steps to complete your form.
-If you’re still having problems, contact us on 0800 289 208, between 8:30am and 5:30pm UK time, or via firstname.lastname@example.org.
+If you’re still having problems, please contact us on +44(0)808 169 9829 between Monday to Friday, 9:00am-5.30pm UK time, or via email@example.com.

 It’s really up to you.
 We want to treat everyone equally and fairly, irrespective of ability, and if you’d like to tell us about your disability or long-term health condition, we can help with adjustments or support during the recruitment process.
-There’s a dedicated section on our application form for this and anyone who completes it is contacted by our Student Recruitment team either by phone or email.
+There’s a dedicated section on our application form for this and we ask that you contact our Student Recruitment team either by phone or email before completing any assessments.
 Any conversations we have with you about your disability and/or long-term health condition will be confidential.

 For more information about how we value people with all kinds of abilities, and to find out more about being in the workplace with a disability, visit My Plus Students’ Club.

-No, you don’t but we recommend you do it in one day and as soon as possible to avoid disappointment of your chosen programme filling up!
-Remember, you have to complete all the assessments by the date and time given in your invitation email, if you don’t, we can’t consider you.
+Remember, you have to complete all the assessments within the time frame given in your invitation email, if you don’t, we can’t consider you.

-Learning for the changing world - This stage will take approximately 60 minutes; for our Business Apprentice and Degree Apprentice roles, you will complete a shorter version of this assessment that will be predominantly focused on your numerical capability and should take up to 30 minutes.
+Learning on the Job - on average, this stage will take around 45 minutes.
+For our Business Apprentice and Degree Apprentice roles, you will also complete a numerical reasoning assessment as part of this stage and this should take up to 20 minutes.

 Yes.
-During every stage of our application process we’ll provide you with a written feedback report.
-If you're unsuccessful after the final stage, EY experience, we’ll give you personal feedback over the phone.
+During every stage of our application process we’ll provide you with a written feedback report in your candidate portal.
+If you're unsuccessful after the final stage, EY experience, you can request feedback over the phone.